Notice Period Calculator

 Example 2: 30-day notice with business days

-If you resign on March 1, 2026 with a 30-business-day notice period, the calculator skips all Saturdays and Sundays.
-Your last working day would fall around April 10, 2026, because only the 30 weekdays are counted.
+If you resign on March 1 with a 30-business-day notice period, the calculator skips Saturdays and Sundays.
+Your last working day would fall roughly six weeks later because only weekdays are counted.
 This gives both you and your employer more actual working days for transition.

 Example 3: 90-day notice period

 Senior employees or executives often have longer notice periods.
-If you resign on January 15, 2026 with a 90-calendar-day notice period, your last working day would be April 15, 2026.
-With a 90-business-day notice, it would extend to approximately May 22, 2026, giving the company nearly five months to find a replacement and ensure a smooth transition.
+If you resign with a 90-calendar-day notice period, your last working day will usually be about three months later.
+With a 90-business-day notice, it extends closer to four months, giving the company more time to find a replacement and complete a handover.

 Why Notice Periods Matter